wangsw09/AmpBridge/dev_log.md

 8/30/2018
 Finished a everything in a first version.
 Also finished the Examples.ipynb.
 Some issues remain:
 1. The parameter order seems terrible for some of the functions.
-Should make them consistent;
+Should make them consistent; [fixed]
 2. The result of empirical MSE seems not quite correct.
 Should double check whether there are some error in the coding, or it is purely the stability issues.
-3. Should all more test cases.
+3. Should add more test cases.
 Also should add a way to benchmark the time: check if there are any online tables;
 4. Optimize the bridge solver and the gaussian_tuning part with cython_blas
 5. Rewrite the README.md